chrisdone/website/hakyll/posts/twitter-problem-loeb.markdown

 (Dan Piponi’s blog is a treasure trove!) that while `loeb` lets you look at the _whole_ container, giving you _absolute_ references, the equivalent corecursive fix (below `wfix`) on a comonad gives you _relative_ references.
-Michael demonstrates below using Jeff Wheeler’s
+Mel demonstrates below using Jeff Wheeler’s
 [pointed list](http://hackage.haskell.org/package/pointedlist-0.4.0.3/docs/Data-List-PointedList.html)
 library and Edward Kmett's